-Zero Waste Halloween: Save Your Pumpkin From The Bin
+Zero Waste Halloween: Pumpkin Recipes To Save Your Pumpkin From The Bin

 An estimated 10m pumpkins are grown in the UK every year, 95% of which will be hollowed out in lanterns for Halloween.
 The UK bins around 8m pumpkins after Halloween, the equivalent of enough pumpkin pie to feed the entire nation (Guardian 2018).

 Pumpkins are part of the squash family and they are usually large, round and vibrant orange with a slightly ribbed, tough and smooth outer skin.
 Inside the pumpkin are the seeds and flesh.
 When cooked, the whole pumpkin is edible – the skin, pulp and seeds – you just need to remove the stringy bits which hold the seeds in place.

 Pumpkin is a great source of potassium and beta-carotene, which is a carotenoid that converts to vitamin A. It also contains some minerals including calcium and magnesium, as well as vitamins E, C and some B vitamins (BBCgoodfood).
 Also it actually tastes really good…

 I’ve put together a list of recipes, delicious things you could make with your leftover pumpkin to save it from the bin!